Optical geometries: Optical geometry

 Kundt spacetimes were introduced in \cite{Kundt1961} in dimension four.
 Their higher-dimensional generalisations are investigated in the context of the algebraic properties of the Weyl tensor in \cite{Podolsky2008, Krtous2012, Podolsky2013}.
 More recently, a $G$-structure approach to Kundt spacetimes is adopted in \cite{Aadne2019}.

 As we shall see in Section \ref{sec:conf-opt-str}, Robinson-Trautman spacetimes and Kundt spacetimes are conformally related, and for this reason, share important properties \cite{Podolsky2015}.

-\begin{proposition} Let $(M,g,K)$ be an optical geometry with congruence of null curves $\mc{K}$.
-The following two statements are equivalent: \begin{enumerate} \item The distribution $K^\perp$ is integrable and the leaves tangent to $K^\perp$ are totally geodetic. \item $\mc{K}$ is a non-expanding, non-twisting and non-shearing congruence of null geodesics. \end{enumerate} \end{proposition}
+\begin{prop} Let $(M,g,K)$ be an optical geometry with congruence of null curves $\mc{K}$.
+The following two statements are equivalent: \begin{enumerate} \item The distribution $K^\perp$ is integrable and the leaves tangent to $K^\perp$ are totally geodetic. \item $\mc{K}$ is a non-expanding, non-twisting and non-shearing congruence of null geodesics. \end{enumerate} \end{prop}

 \begin{proof} We must show $\nabla_v w \in \Gamma(K^\perp)$ for any $v, w \in \Gamma(K^\perp)$.
 But then, using our previous notation,